What We Do

 The kind of advice we give literally can't be bought, because anyone qualified to give it is already rich.
 You can only get it from investors.

-Applying for funding is also different at Y Combinator.
-Instead of submitting a business plan or making a slide presentation, you just fill out an application form.
+To apply to Y Combinator, you just fill out an application form.
 We invite the most promising groups to meet us in person, and we make funding decisions immediately afterward.

-About ten weeks in, we host Demo Day where all the startups can present their products and services to a specially selected audience.
-Ten weeks turns out to be enough for most groups to create a convincing prototype.
-In fact, many launch in less than ten weeks.
+About ten weeks in, we host Demo Day where all the startups can present their products and services to a specially selected audience of investors and press.

 Y Combinator is occasionally described as a boot camp, but this is not really accurate.
 We probably get called that because we fund a lot of startups at once, and most have to move to participate.
 But the similarities end there; the atmosphere is the opposite of regimented.

-Funding startups in batches works better for everyone than the usual approach.
-It's more efficient for us, but also better for the startups, who probably end up helping one another at least as much as we help them.
+Funding startups in batches works better for everyone.
+It’s more efficient for us, and better for the startups, who probably end up helping one another at least as much as we help them.

 Because we fund such large numbers of startups, Y Combinator has a huge alumni network, and there’s a strong ethos of helping out fellow YC founders.
 So whatever your problem, whether you need beta testers, a place to stay in another city, advice about a browser bug, or a connection to a particular company, there’s a good chance someone in the network can help you.

-We think hackers are most productive when they can spend most of their time hacking.
-Our goal is to create an environment where you can focus exclusively on getting an initial version built.
+We think founders are most productive when they can spend most of their time building.
+Our goal is to create an environment where you can focus exclusively on building product and talking to users.

 We seem to have succeeded in creating a good environment, because many founders have told us that the first ten weeks of Y Combinator were the most productive period of their lives.